 These styles show more complex and structure, fruit aromas become riper and, in some cases, cooked.
 There is a honey character on the nose, but well balanced with the fresh apples and citrus fruits.
 Graševina made in this style will often have more slightly more alcohol, and in drier years that level can exceed 14 % alc.
 Nevertheless, concentrated berries give these wines power and more body, so the alcohol never stands out, but is rather well integrated into the wine.

 When the vintage conditions allow it, producers will make selected berries harvest producing intense dessert wines that require time to develop.

 You can even pick it so late, in the winter when the temperatures go below 0 °C degree Celsius and grapes freeze on the vines – producing adored golden drops of sweet Ice wine.

 Are you thinking bubbles?
 Yes, there are producers in Croatia that are making sparkling Graševina wines!

-Known as Welschriesling, Laški Rizling or Olasz Riesling, Graševina is planted all over this part of Eastern Europe but believed to show the best results right here, in Croatia.
+Known as Welschriesling, Laški Rizling or Olasz Riesling, Graševina is planted all over this part of Eastern Europe, but believed to show the best results right here, in Croatia.

 Winemakers point out that Graševina is the most thankful variety in the vineyard.
 Best results are found on cold loam and clay soils in continental Croatia.
 Top positioned vineyards are usually placed on the slopes of mountains, above the fertile plains, reaching 200 – 300 meters of height.

-Some winemakers, like Vlado Krauthaker, produce their premium Graševina Mitrovac from the vineyards that have vines older than 30 years.
+Some winemakers, like Vlado Krauthaker, produce their their premium Graševina Mitrovac from the vineyards that have vines older than 30 years.
 These wines show concentration, power, and elegance and in good vintages give the wine strength to develop in the bottle, for more than 5 years.